-The application process begins with completion of the online application form.
+The application process begins with completion of the online application form, which will go live toward the end of spring semester.
 You will need your Iowa State NetID and password to log into the secure website and access the form.

 By completing the online application form, you are entering into an agreement with the College of Design regarding the integrity of your application materials.
 Submitting this form verifies that all work included in the application materials is your own.

 Iowa State University and the College of Design have zero tolerance for plagiarism and cheating.
 Any form of academic dishonesty will not be tolerated.
 Violators will be disqualified from the admission review and will be reported to the university.

 Notification of Admission

 After your application materials are matched with your Core GPA, you will be invited to enroll in your first-choice program if you meet the 3.20 GPA requirement for guaranteed admission.
 For those students who do not achieve a 3.20 GPA in the graded Core courses, you may still be admitted to your first choice based on descending order of GPA and a faculty review of the five works submitted.

 NOTE: We try to honor all students’ first choice of major in the application and review process.
 Please consider carefully how you rank your choices when you apply.

 Admission decisions and notification will be completed by mid-June.
 Notifications will be sent via email.
 Following receipt of the notification email, you will have two weeks to accept or reject the offer.
 Key dates are posted below.